reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 How to italicize:

-  * To italicize text use 1 asterisk before and after the italics section.
+  * To italicize text use an asterisk before and after the italics section.
     Example::

       *Italicized text*